 So, let’s explore the myths and realities of content marketing since everything you thought you knew about content marketing was wrong.

 Backlinks come when another site references your site or page.
 Initially, Google loved backlinks because they were a shorthand to your authority since other sites aren’t going to refer to your content if it’s crap — technical word there, I hope I didn’t lose you.

 Marketers knew they could improve SERPs if they got backlinks.
 But getting backlinks is hard.
 So, they started gaming the system — commenting on lots of sites, embedding links in duplicate content sent all over the web in the form of guest posts, buying backlinks to authoritative sites, and other low tricks.

 Google warned businesses to stop.

-Google began penalizing businesses who bought and sold backlinks.
+Google began penalizing businesses that bought and sold backlinks.

 Finally, since nothing is working, Google is making noises that they’ll STOP using backlinks as heavily in their algorithm.
 And, leading SEO firms like Moz, Search Engine Watch, and Search Engine Land, are starting to take notice.

 Instead, I’m hearing recommendations to improve your OUTBOUND links.
 The notion is that content referring to authoritative sources is likely better because it’s better researched.
 This is really the academic model where we’re concerned a paper used the right sources in building theory.

 My friend Peter at SocialEars recommends 5 outbound links to high Pagerank, relevant sites for each post.
 My guess is he has some data to back him up as he’s a real data-driven kind of guy.